cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/setting-up-microbiomestat-installation-and-data-preparation/laying-the-foundation-creating-the-microbiomestat-data-object/loading-dgelist-data-into-microbiomestat.md

 * **feature.tab**: A matrix populated with counts data.
 * **meta.dat**: A data frame detailing the sample information.

-As part of the conversion process, features with a sum of zero from the counts data are filtered out to maintain data relevance and accuracy.
+As part of the conversion process, features with a sum of zero from the counts data are filtered out to maintain data relevance.